Lamer87/Space_Engineers_DLC_unlocker/README.md

 - [💾 v1.5 from Mega.nz](https://mega.nz/file/rcImxKaa#0Fw734PwCsky7LPujHL8YlqF7QRygmpG8RgzVWjuwBM) = file.zip\ `*Tool files and folder*`

 - [💾 v1.5 from GitHub](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/archive/refs/heads/main.zip) = file.zip\Space_Engineers_DLC_unlocker-main\ `*Tool files and folder*`

-- Important notes!

-  - DO NOT remove OWNED dlcs from "cream_api.ini",
-  leave the file as is or owned dlc blocks will be greyed out!

-  - If you use **`Plugin Launcher`**:
-  If the game crashes PLEASE try WITHOUT Plugin Launcher, before posting in issues.

 ---
 ---